Integrations๐

 Note that due to the way that

-Undine ships with a pytest plugin that includes a testing client and few fixtures to help you write tests for your GraphQL APIs.
+Undine comes with a pytest plugin that includes a testing client and few fixtures to help you write tests for your GraphQL APIs.

 makes testing your GraphQL API easier.
 It can be added to a test using